 The people Sabin saved from polio never forgot him.
 When he was hospitalized in 1983, he received 100,000 letters.

 "To read those letters, I can't even tell you the feeling it gives me.
 It makes me feel that what I did was somehow worthwhile," Sabin said.
 "You always have a feeling of doubting whether what you have done with your life is truly worthwhile … People forget.
 But these letters … as long as I live, these letters will give me a feeling of warmth."

 READ letters to Sabin, his biography and his entire research archive at http://sabin.uc.edu/

 In 1986, Sabin went to a White House ceremony where President Reagan presented him with the nation's highest civilian award, the Medal of Freedom.

 "No one could have known that he would number among the most prominent immigrants of our century," Sabin's award citation said.

 When Sabin died in 1993, President Clinton called him "one of the great heroes of American medicine."
 Sabin, 86, was buried in Arlington National Cemetery.

 Ironically, Sabin has not been as highly regarded in his adopted city and the site of his greatest achievements.
 When the city renamed Second Street "Pete Rose Way" after he broke baseball's hit record in 1985, the New York Times took notice and criticized Cincinnati for not honoring Sabin with more than a sliver of land downtown.
-The headline was "Pete Rose 1, Albert Sabin 0."
+The headline was "On The Cincinnati Streets, it's Rose 1, Sabin 0."

 Before that, there was a drive to rename Elland Avenue near Children's Hospital Medical Center for Sabin.
 According to a 1999 Enquirer article, Sabin's former boss and adversary squashed that idea.